dportik/dadi_pipeline/README.md

 Perform demographic model optimizations and comparisons with this accessible and flexible  tool called *dadi_pipeline*.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
-A good resource for all dadi-related questions is the [user group](https://groups.google.com/forum/#!forum/dadi-user).
+A good resource for all dadi-related questions is the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

 The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of dadi (>v2.0).
 The pipeline has been tested with Python 3.7.
 If you need to run the pipeline with Python 2 (no longer recommended), you can download and use the [v3.0 release here](https://github.com/dportik/dadi_pipeline/releases/tag/v3.0), but this also requires obtaining an older version of dadi (v1.x).